felipetovarhenao/bell-tutorials/public/markdown/04_numtypes.md

 ## 3. Rational

-Rationals represent fractional values, which are particularly useful for representing relative rhythmic units and frequency ratios in a more readable way.
+Rationals represent fractional values, which are particularly useful for representing relative rhythmic units and frequency ratios (e.g., just intonation) in a more readable way.

 ### Syntax:

-`<num>/<den>`
+`<numerator>/<denominator>`

 ### Example